Margaret Phillips (actress): Career

 Margaret Phillips had a stage career lasting from the 1940s until her last appearance in 1982.
 In 1947, she won the Clarence Derwent Award for "most promising female performer" and the Donaldson Award for her supporting work in Another Part of the Forest.
-She had a supporting role in Tennessee Williams's Summer and Smoke when it opened on Broadway in 1948.
+She played Alma Winemiller in Tennessee Williams's Summer and Smoke when it opened on Broadway in 1948.
 In 1950 she replaced Irene Worth in Cocktail Party by T. S. Eliot.
 She played Titania in A Midsummer Night's Dream in 1960.

 On screen, Phillips appeared as Ray Milland's disabled wife in A Life of Her Own (1950, George Cukor, director), and in The Nun's Story (1959) with Audrey Hepburn, among other films.
 Phillips had a busy television career in the 1950s, with credits in NBC Matinee Theater and a 1950 production of Hedda Gabler for NBC.
 She played one of the King's daughters in a live 1953 television production of King Lear starring Orson Welles and staged by Peter Brook.
 In 1959, she starred in an episode of Rawhide titled "Incident of the Dust Flower."
 In 1960, she starred in an episode of Alcoa Presents: One Step Beyond titled "Call from Tomorrow."

 Phillips was in the first membership class of the Actors Studio, along with Marlon Brando, Montgomery Clift, Maureen Stapleton, and many other notable actors.